Daulaguphu/EazyDiner-Product-Assignment/README.md

 ### Approach:

-* Understanding the User Personas and pain points
+* User Research and Analysis

 * Strategy for new value additions